robinweser/react-look/docs/GettingStarted.md

 // Note that now you can export directly
 @look
-export class FirstComponent extends Component {
+export default class FirstComponent extends Component {
 	constructor() {
 		super(...arguments)
 		this.state = { clicks: 0 }